 Although this is depressing, it is perhaps also true.
 And if it is true of Eskom, it must be doubly (or even more so) true of a sovereign wealth fund.

-Norway’s sovereign wealth fund manages a mind-bending $1-trillion.
+Norway’s sovereign wealth fund manages a mind-bending $1 000-billion.
 South Korea’s manages about $150-billion.
 Even Malaysia’s relatively modest sovereign wealth fund contains almost $40-billion.
 One can only imagine what future Guptas might do when presented with such an “opportunity”.
 Top of the to-do list would doubtless be a family compound covering the whole of Saxonwold, Westcliff and most of Parkhurst.
 Looting would be elevated to Olympic levels, and Brian Molefe’s pocket money allowance would probably run into the billions.
 On the downside, Cartier would need to open a minimum of six new stores in Sandton and the container port at Dubai harbour might become clogged with cargo ships laden with stolen cash.
 But surely that’s a small price to pay for an “opportunity” like this?

 Future Zondo commissions would have their hands full conducting forensic audits of breathtaking scope as they traced the disappearance of sums so huge that mathematicians would need to invent new numbers to quantify them.
 And poor South Africans would end up even poorer than they are now.